ESPRI-Mod/synda/sdp/doc/postprocessing_tutorial.md

-# Postprocessing tutorial
+# Post-processing tutorial

 ## Synopsis

-This documents contains instructions about how to trigger postprocessing jobs once the download is complete.
+This documents contains instructions about how to trigger post-processing jobs once the download is complete.

 ## Requirements